eslint/eslint/docs/rules/for-direction.md

+# for-direction

-# Enforce "for" loop update clause moving the counter in the right direction. (for-direction)
+Enforces `for` loop update clause moving the counter in the right direction.

 ## Rule Details